Hindmesly History, Family Crest & Coats of Arms

 Early History of the Hindmesly family

-Another 180 words (13 lines of text) covering the years 1700 and 1701 are included under the topic Early Hindmesly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hindmesly research.
+Another 78 words (6 lines of text) covering the years 1591, 1613, 1700 and 1701 are included under the topic Early Hindmesly History in all our PDF Extended History products and printed products wherever possible.

 Hindmesly Spelling Variations